Agriculture and farming practices – Agriculture

 Traceability and risks

 In managing its supply chain, AB Agri prioritises the safety and quality of its products while respecting the lives and livelihoods of those within the supply chain and the environment.
-AB Agri recognises the unique contribution that each business along the value chain plays, from micronutrient producers for animal feed, to milk processors.
-AB Agri assesses its supply chain risk against criteria aligned to its ‘Care Factors’ and has prioritised mapping specific ingredients with high inherent ethical risk or where a single market supplies over 90% of global demand.
+AB Agri recognises the unique contribution that each business along the value chain plays, from micronutrient producers for animal feed to milk processors.
+AB Agri assesses its supply chain risk against criteria aligned to its ‘Care Factors’ and has prioritised mapping specific ingredients with high inherent risk or where a single market supplies over 90% of global demand.
 In complex areas where traceability is challenging, AB Agri believes that transparency and good supply chain governance are critical, while recognising the potential for traceability enhancements in the future through better use of technology.

 Deforestation and forest risk commodities